Find answers quickly to some of our shareholders’ most common questions.

 Please complete the Change of Registration Form to transfer from an individual, joint tenant or TOD account.

 To distribute IRA assets, each beneficiary must complete and submit the IRA Distribution Form.

 We do not require a certified copy of the death certificate; however, we do require a Medallion Signature Guarantee stamp certifying that the signature is genuine and has legally binding authority.

-Submit only the IRA Transfer/Direct Rollover of Assets Form if you are transferring IRA assets from another IRA custodian or rolling over retirement plan assets to an existing Oakmark IRA.
+Submit only the IRA & ESA Transfer of Assets Form if you are transferring IRA assets from another IRA custodian or rolling over retirement plan assets to an existing Oakmark IRA.

 Oakmark will initiate the transfer directly with your current custodian or plan administrator by sending the transfer form and our Letter of Acceptance to act as the new custodian of your IRA assets.

 To transfer IRA assets from Oakmark to another IRA custodian, please contact the new custodian to determine what paperwork they require.
 Transfer paperwork submitted to Oakmark does not need a Medallion Signature Guarantee; however, it should contain acceptance language or be accompanied by a letter of acceptance.